ter3sa/LearnPHP/09/README.txt

 1. Install the Firebug extension for Firefox.

 2. Look up the PHP manual page for setcookie() function.
    Review the information and user comments there for added instructions on cookies.

 3. Rewrite customize.php so that the script also applies the user's preferences.
 Hint: You need to take into account the fact that the cookies aren't available immediately after they've been set.
-Instead, ...
+   Instead, you would write the CSS code using the $_POST values after the form has been submitted, the cookie values upon first arriving at the page (if the cookies exist), and the default values otherwise.
 	--> See customize.php script version 9.9

 4. Make the form in customize.php sticky, so that it reflects the user's current choices.
    --> See customize.php Script 9.10
           reset.php Script 9.4
           view_settings.php Script 9.2

 5. Rewrite welcome.php so that the print statement that greets the user by email address uses double quotation marks.
    --> copy of files from chapter 8, files marked with '*' are modified for Chapter 9
     css/2.css
     index.php